 Leduc County council gave first reading to the proposed IDP with Camrose County on February 13, 2018.
 The proposed IDP has now been submitted to the Edmonton Metropolitan Regional Growth Board (EMRGB) for approval in accordance with the Regional Evaluation Framework as established by Ministerial Order MSL:111/17.
-Once the proposed IDP receives approval from the EMRGB, then Leduc County will proceed with the public hearing tentatively scheduled for late April of 2018.
+The recommendation of approval was subject to an appeal period, which ended on April 19, 2018.

 If you have further questions about this project, please contact: